AlexandreSajus/Weather-Classification/README.md

-# Valeo Weather Classification
+# Weather Classification
-Classifying street-level images according to weather to help the training of autonomous vehicles for Valeo, a French automaker company
+Classifying street-level images according to weather to help the training of autonomous vehicles.
+This work has been done as a student project for Valeo

 ![](media/acdc_example.png)